 - Ensure all security equipment are included in routine inspection and maintenance.

-- Develop temporary security measures to utilize while performing maintenance, as well as in response to non-routine outages or equipment failures.
+- Develop temporary security measures to use while performing maintenance and in response to non-routine outages or equipment failures.

 - Document all non-routine incidents and ensure they are promptly reported to the proper personnel (e.g., Facility Security Officer).